Recently I went to try & test this piece of standalone encoding software from the same developer who codes RadioBoss.

 The way DJsoft’s software is activated has changed it requires online activation these days whereas before it was just a name and the keycode to register it.

 Plus you can only run one copy of the software per computer so the software is useless for you if you’re planning on running more than one stream with the software.

 Radiocaster seems like a decent piece of encoding software but again you could achieve the same with other freely available solutions

-We think I’ll be sticking with a free encoding program we found it works just as well as RadioCaster.
+We think we’ll be sticking with the free encoding programs we found that work just as well as RadioCaster.